fabriziosalmi/iGPT/README.md

 ## Contributions

-Your contributions are what make InverseGPT a better tool for everyone!
+Your contributions are what make iGPT a better tool for everyone!
 If you'd like to contribute, please fork the repository and use a feature branch.
 Pull requests are warmly welcome.

 A special thank you to some chatbot who have helped shape this project.